6 Best Probiotic Brands For Leaky Gut (2022) Tried & Tested

 Bifidobacterium longum, Bifidobacterium breve, Lactiplantibacillus plantarum.
 Lacticaseibacillus rhamnosus, Lacticaseibacillus rhamnosus, Bifidobacterium infantis, Bifidobacterium lactis, Bifidobacterium lactis, Lactobacillus crispatus, Lacticaseibacillus casei.

 Seed probiotics are the most creatively unique probiotic in this list with a special 26 broad-spectrum probiotic strains and AFU count.
 They use a ViaCap® technology to make sure the capsules survive stomach acid

-Seed probiotics use some unique methods in their manufacturing process like optimizing the bio-fermentation process and taking PH levels and temperature into consideration for the probiotic bacteria.
+Seed probiotics use some unique methods in their manufacturing process like optimizing the bio-fermentation process and taking PH levels and temperature into consideration for the good bacteria.

 This probiotic should be one of the number 1 probiotics for leaky gut but it's super expensive and I have heard bad things about their customer support being super slow.
 Their refund policy is also only 30days.
 It is however vegan, gluten, soy-free and shipping is free if you are ordering inside the US.

 How Probiotics Can Help With Leaky Gut

 Unfortunately, human clinical studies that specifically test Probiotics and Leaky Gut together are non-existent.
 The good news however is that there are quite a few studies that were carried out on similar conditions related to intestinal permeability and gut barrier function which is essentially the same thing.